 Sample code for the Speech SDK is available on GitHub.
 These samples cover common scenarios like reading audio from a file or stream, continuous and single-shot recognition/translation, and working with custom models.

-If your applications, tools, or products are using Translator Speech, we've created guides to help you migrate to the Speech Services.
+If your applications, tools, or products are using the Translator Speech API, we've created guides to help you migrate to the Speech service.